-The Property Owner of in the C-PACE program by meeting th hereby self certifies that they are eligible to participate e following criteria: • The Property Owner has notified property. all tenants of the building of the C-PACE Special Assessment on th Authorization I declare under penalty of perjury that the Pennsylvania C-PACE Program. t I am aware of the above disclosures relating to the Property for Signatory Name Date Property Address Parcel ID Number
+The Property Owner of in the C-PACE program by meeting the hereby self certifies that they are eligible to participate following criteria: The Property Owner has notified all property.
+I tenants of the building of the C-PACE Special Assessment on th Authorization I declare under penalty of perjury that the Pennsylvania C-PACE Program. am aware of the above disclosures relating to the Property for Signatory Name Date Property Address Parcel ID Number